 It follows that staff who are scared to raise concerns, must be terrified of admitting they’ve made a mistake.
-But it shouldn’t be.
+But they shouldn’t be.
 Making mistakes is part of being human – we all make them.

-Clearly, every effort should be made to avoid them; especially when patients’ health is on the line.
+Clearly, every effort should be made to avoid them; especially when it’s patients’ health on the line.
 But once they have happened, it is imperative that staff can be open and honest.
 There is nothing to gain from sweeping it under the carpet.
 In fact, quite the opposite.
 Not only because the victim deserves the truth, but speaking candidly about what went wrong, could save others from a similar fate.

 The Independent Medicines and Medical Devices Safety Review describes litigation as “blame-based”.
 They are also critical of its focus on the actions of individual doctors.

 This is interesting because it shouldn’t feel this way.
 Medical negligence claims are about the victim.
 They’re about putting them back in the position they would have been, if they had not been injured by negligence.